 Ben’s own compositions and arrangements include the popular Faber Carol Book and a burgeoning catalogue of choral music for Peters Edition, OUP and Stainer & Bell.
-He has enjoyed commissions from, among others, the St John’s College, Cambridge, BBC Singers, Chelmsford, Ely, Norwich and Worcester cathedrals, and his music has been heard at the BBC Proms and on the TV and radio.
+He has enjoyed commissions from, among others, the St John’s College, Cambridge, BBC Singers, National Youth Choir, Chelmsford, Ely, Norwich and Worcester cathedrals, and his music has been heard at the BBC Proms and on the TV and radio.
 He is also a regular composer of production music for some major UK library music companies.
-Ben features on the credits of well over 100 recordings, appearing variously as singer, conductor, co-director, director, producer, chorus master and composer.
+Ben features on the credits of well over 200 recordings, appearing variously as singer, conductor, co-director, director, producer, chorus master and composer.